basham/swit-workshop-a11y/slides.md

 - Everyone has limitations.
 - Tech can help make a more inclusive world.
-- Screen reader users navigate with focus, cursors, rotor, shortcuts.
+- Screen reader users navigate with <br> focus, cursors, rotor, shortcuts.

 ---